-Drama performances, events and seminars are shown here.
+Drama performances, events and seminars are shown on this page.
 Please remember that coursework performances may not appear until a week before the performance, so please check back regularly.
-See also the Conferences page.

 Location: TS2 (Alexander Building, Thornlea, New North Rd.)

 For attendees of the Drama 50 Event only!

 Current staff member, Rebecca Loukes, is offering a gentle, post-party yoga session for early-birds in the Alexander Building at Thornlea between 09.00am-10.00am.
 The contents of the session will be recognised by those who worked with Rebecca or Phillip Zarrilli, but it is open to anyone.
 Dress appropriately.
 Numbers are limited to a maximum of 30.